jellydator/ttlcache/README.md

 func main() {
     cache := ttlcache.New[string, string](
         ttlcache.WithMaxCost[string, string](5120, func(item ttlcache.CostItem[string, string]) uint64 {
-            // The cache maintains internal structures averaging ~144 bytes per entry.
-            // Since this example uses strings for both key and value, and each string
+            // Note: The below line doesn't include memory used by internal
-            // has 16 bytes of metadata, we can estimate the memory used per entry as: return 176 + len(item.Key) + len(item.Value)
+			// structures or string metadata for the key and the value. return len(item.Key) + len(item.Value)
         }),
     )